alex-panda/PDFCompiler/README.md

 ## Compiling a PDF

-If you clone the git repository, you can run
+If you clone the git repository, you should only need to "pip install fpdf2" before you can run a command like

-    pip install -r requirements.txt

-and that will install the necessary packages for you to run the compiler.
-Then you can run

     python main.py "path/to/your/plaintext/file.pdfo"